National Championship Odds: New 2026 College World Series favorite emerges after Week 5

 Current D1Baseball Top 25 Ranking: No. 6

-Mississippi State lost the series to Arkansas this past weekend, but remain one of the favorites to win this year’s national championship.
+Mississippi State lost the series to Arkansas this past weekend, but remains one of the favorites to win this year’s national championship.
 It was a tight series, losing 5-4 in Friday’s opener before winning the first game of a Saturday doubleheader 7-2.
-They fell in the finale 7-3 to lose the series.
+The Bulldogs fell in the finale 7-3 to lose the series.
 After beating Jackson State 17-1 on Tuesday, Mississippi State hosts Vanderbilt this weekend.
 They’ll enter the weekend a perfect 13-0 at home.

 North Carolina +2000